appunite/docker/android-java7/README.md

 # android-java7

 This docker is to build Android Gradle project with Java 7.
+It is available on Docker Hub https://registry.hub.docker.com/u/jacekmarchwicki/android/ .

 Contains:

 * Android SDK: r24.0.2
 * Build tools: 21.1.2
 * Android API: 21